 D. Ge neral Obligations of the Authority and Applicants .
 45 1.
 Application Processing and Providing Service .
 45 2.
 Notification Obligations of the Authority 3.
 Periodic Notifications to Nonresidential Customers 4.
 Unusual Conditions .
 48 5.
 Applicant Payment Obligations .
 49 6.
 Payment Options of the Residential Applicant for the Cost of Overhead or Underground Facilities in Excess of the Authority's Allowance .
 50 7.
 Authority Obligations for Refunding Surcharge Payments 8.
 Construction Loan Agreements - Special Payment Conditions For Unusual Construction 9.
-Payment for Temporary Service 10.
-Security Deposits Applicant Wiring and Equipment Obligations Customer Electric Usage Obligations Increased Power Usage and Additional Service Lines Minimum Insulation Standards for Residential Buildings Thin in the state of the state ш Ov erhe ead and Underground Distribution of Electricity 64 •••• • 0 and ondorground production of Erood forty minimum minimum minimum minimum managers. Α. Ov erhead Distribution of Electricity in an Existing Overhead Area .
-64 1.
+Payment for Temporary Service - Security Deposits Applicant Wiring and Equipment Obligations Customer Electric Usage Obligations Increased Power Usage and Additional Service Lines Minimum Insulation Standards for Residential Buildings 17.
+Williman institution standards for residential ballatings .
+00 III.
+Ov erhe ead and Underground Distribution of Electricity .
+64 A. Ov erhead Distribution of Electricity in an Existing Overhead Area 1.
 Obligations of the Authority Without Direct Cost to the Customer 2.
-Obligations of the Applicants for Receiving Overhead Distribution of Electricity g g B. Un derground Distribution of Electricity .
-67 1.
+Obligations of the Applicants for Receiving Overhead Distribution of Electricity .
+65 Language de Bladelland'anna f.
+Elandelate.
+07 В. derground Distribution of Electricity 1.
 Underground Service to Residential Applicants in an Underground-Designated Area 2.
 Underground Service in an Existing Overhead Area 3.
 Obligations of the Authority Without Direct Cost to the Residential Customer 4.
-Underground Service to Non-Residential Applicants 5.
-Obligations of the Authority for Underground Distribution Facilities Without Direct Cost to . , 0 ٥. the Nonresidential Customer 70 6.
+Underground Service to Non-Residential Applicants .
+70 5.
+Obligations of the Authority for Underground Distribution Facilities Without Direct Cost to the Nonresidential Customer 6.
 Obligations of the Applicant Without Cost to the Authority 7.
-Costs to the Applicant for the Extension of Underground Distribution Facilities ١.
-Costs to the Applicant for the Extension of Orlderground Distribution (achities .
-70 Ho derground Distribution of Electricity to Non Desiding Applicants 77 C. derground Distribution of Electricity to Non-Residing Applicants 1.
+Costs to the Applicant for the Extension of Underground Distribution Facilities .
+76 C. derground Distribution of Electricity to Non-Residing Applicants 1.
 Underground Service to Applicants in Subdivisions and Underground-Designated Areas 2.
 Underground Service to a Subdivision in an Existing Overhead Area 3.
 Obligations of the Authority Without Direct Cost to the Customer 4.
 Obligations of the Applicant Without Cost to the Authority 5.
-6 Measurement of the Allowance .
-02 6.
-7 Allowances to Non-Residing Applicants in an Underground-Designated Area 7.
-Recalculation of Costs to Non-Residing Applicant(s) From the Expansion of a Subdivision in an Underground-Designated Area 8.
-Installation of Underground Supply Lines, Line Extensions, and Service Laterals in an Underground-Designated Area ខ្ល 9.
-Obligations of the Authority for Underground Distribution Facilities in an Existing .
-00 y .
-Overhead Area ഉദ 10 Obligations of Applicants in Existing Overhead Areas Costs to the Applicant for the Extension of Underground Distribution Facilities - 11.
-Costs to the Applicant for the Extension of Underground Distribution Facilities .
-04
+Measurement of the Allowance .
+82 6.
+Allowances to Non-Residing Applicants in an Underground-Designated Area .
+82 7.
+Recalculation of Costs to Non-Residing Applicant(s) From the Expansion of a Subdivision in an Underground-Designated Area .
+83 8.
+Installation of Underground Supply Lines, Line Extensions, and Service Laterals in an Underground-Designated Area .
+83 9.
+Obligations of the Authority for Underground Distribution Facilities in an Existing Overhead Area .
+83 10.
+Obligations of Applicants in Existing Overhead Areas Costs to the Applicant for the Extension of Underground Distribution Facilities

 D. Charges for Undergrounding Request

 1. Purpose

-2. Undergrounding Transmission and Distribution Lines at Municipality Request

-Calculation of Incremental Revenue Requirement
+Undergrounding Transmission and Distribution Lines at Municipality Request Calculation of Incremental Revenue Requirement

 Cost Recovery Period and Method

 5. Undergrounding Charge

-6. Billing of the Charge 87
+6. Billing of the Charge

-7. Customer Owned Facilities 87
+7. Customer Owned Facilities

 E. Meters

-1. Meter Locations

-2. Number of Meters
+Meter Locations Number of Meters

 3. Meter Testing

 4. Types of Meters

-5. Existing Customer without an AMI Smart Meter 91
+Types of Meters Existing Customer without an AMI Smart Meter

 IV.
 Bil ling Process and Payment of Bills 92

-Α. Meter Reading, Billing Periods, and Estimated Bills 92
+Meter Reading, Billing Periods, and Estimated Bills

-1. Metered Service 92
+Α. Metered Service

-2. Unmetered Service
+Unmetered Service

-3. Unmetered Service for Lighting Outside Areas 92
+Unmetered Service for Lighting Outside Areas

-4. Meter Reading Periods 93
+Meter Reading Periods

 5. Billing Periods

-6. Estimated Bills for Residential Customers
+Estimated Bills for Residential Customers

 7. Underestimated Bills for Residential Customers

-8. Estimated Bills for Nonresidential Customers
+Estimated Bills for Nonresidential Customers

 9. Delivery of Bills

-10. Daylight Savings Time 99
+10. Daylight Savings Time

-В. Computing a Customer's Bill
+В. Computing a Customer's Bill 100

 Service and Rate Classifications

-2. Adjustments to Rates
+Adjustments to Rates

-3. Applying Rate Changes to Customer's Bills
+Applying Rate Changes to Customer's Bills

 4. Backbilling

-5. Customer Policies Related to Prolonged Outages 105A
+Customer Policies Related to Prolonged Outages

 C. Charges for Miscellaneous Services

 D. Payment of Bills

-1. Payment-Due Date 108
+٠. Payment-Due Date

-2. Billing Options 108
+Billing Options

-3. Overpayment by Customers 111
+Overpayment by Customers

-4. Charges for Late Payments 112
+4. Charges for Late Payments

-5. Uncollectible Payment 112
+5. Uncollectible Payment

 6. Nonpayment of Bills

-7. Payment Responsibilities for Customer-Terminated Service 113
+Payment Responsibilities for Customer-Terminated Service

 ٧. Te rmination of Service 114

-Α. Reasons for Termination of Service 114
+٨ Reasons for Termination of Service 444

-- •• Emergency Situations
+Α. Emergency Situations

 Non-Emergency Situations

+2. Hon Emergency ordanono 1 17